-Whether to sit with your favorite book or have a moment of peace, morning rituals can be our most sacred time.
-And, coffee in these early hours can make any day just a little bit better.
+Whether it’s sitting with your favorite book or having a moment of peace to yourself watching the world wake up, morning rituals can be the most sacred time of our day.
+And for many people, a warm cup of coffee in these early hours can be just the thing that makes a good morning great.

-Well, we’ve compiled an easy how-to guide to brewing coffee at home regardless of your preferred extraction method.
-From the right water temperature to the appropriate ratio of grounds to water, we walk you through the essential steps of brewing coffee.
+That's why we’ve compiled an easy guide on how to brew the perfect cup of coffee, regardless of your preferred extraction method.
+From the right water temperature to the appropriate ratio of grounds to water, we'll walk you through the essential steps of brewing coffee.

 -

 Coffee strength: this comes down to personal preference, and depends on the dose of coffee grounds to volume of hot water.
 Each brew method recipe has a recommended ratio of coffee to water, measured in grams.
-From there, adjust your ratios until the desired coffee strength is achieved, or try a different brew method for your coffee strength preference.
+From there, adjust your ratios until the desired coffee strength is achieved, or try a different brew method altogether.
 It’s all about trial and error!

 -